Van-Hoang-Kha/Van-Hoang-Kha/README.md

 - 🔭 I'm a student at [PTITHCM](https://ptithcm.edu.vn).
-- 🌱 I’m currently learning more about DevOps.
+- 🌱 I’m currently learning more about DevOps and SAA.
-- 👯 I’m looking to collaborate on [LAB B02]().
+- 👯 I’m looking to collaborate on [IoT System Lab](https://www.facebook.com/IoTSLAB).
 - 💬 Ask me about Python, Docker, Kubernetes, AWS, GCP, Computer Vision, NLP, Machine Learning or any tech-related stuff.
 - 📫 How to reach me: [Email](khab9thd@gmail.com) , [Viber](0378970137)
 - 😄 Pronouns: He/His